mloskot/qt-creator-plugin-boostbuild/README.md

 * **Open** Jamfile as a project in Qt Creator
 * Run **Build**
 * **Parse** ```b2``` command output to enable jumps to file/line of compilation error

-  * It turns out, that this simple feature has grown to more beefy requirements of project loading, project tree reading, build configuration and build steps juggling.
+It turns out, that in order to achieve the three features above, a project manager for Qt Creator needs to fulfill more beefy requirements of opening a project, reading project directory structure, creating nodes of project explorer tree, creating build configurations, creating build steps for build configurations and so on.

-The plugin is **not** supposed to provide:
+Regardless the Qt Creator requirements, the plugin is **not** supposed to provide:

 * fully-featured parser for Jamfiles
 * any kind of GUI for editing, updating or managing configuration stored in Jamfiles